code-with-amitk/Code-examples/programming_lang/c++/c++11/lambda_expression.md

     int l;
     auto ptr = [l, *this]{

-      //Compilation error
-      //a = 3;  //Changing value of RO Object is not allowed
+      //a = 3;                              //Compilation error: Changing value of RO Object is not allowed

       int k = a + l;    //This is OK
     };